gointollc/etherep/README.md

 Easiest way would be to run `npm install && gulp`.

 That should install all the necessary dependencies and build Etherep into the `dist` directory.

+## Contracts

+The Etherep supporting Ethereum smart contracts are in the [etherep-contracts repository](https://github.com/mikeshultz/etherep-contracts).